dinhngockhanh/dinhngockhanh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I have a documented track record in developing novel mathematical models and computational methods to infer how tumors evolve from DNA-sequencing data, toward improving patient classification and treatment.
-Most of my work is in collaboration with mathematicians and statisticians on one side and biologists, geneticists and physicians on the other.
+Our long-term research interests are in developing mathematical models and bioinformatic algorithms to characterize the formation and selection of biological processes during tumorigenesis.
+The methods are applicable to a wide range of cancer DNA-sequencing data, from bulk level down to the resolution of single cells, and help elucidating the evolutionary histories of mutations and different copy number aberration (CNA) mechanisms.
+Two major projects that we are working on are:

+- Inference of chromosomal instability rates and selection coefficients of genomic regions in ovarian and breast cancers
+- Detection of clonality and estimation of clonal ages and growth rates from bulk DNA-sequencing data